cloudfoundry-community/ci_infrastructure_cf/README.md

 ## Disclaimer

 This project together with this documents aims to show goals and current state of the tool.
-We are not yet able to give support for the community and it will be over continue development till we can relese an stable versions.
+We are not yet able to give support to the community and it will be over continue development till we can relese an stable versions.
 We recomend trying it on a development environment.

 ### Technologies